bienvenudev/fm-results-summary-component/README.md

 ### Continued development

 I want to improve my knowledge about Grid and Flexbox and also improve my naming conventions.
+And also learn the basics of JavaScript so that I can use the local JSON data to dynamically populate the content.

 ### Useful resources